Gebriell/ds_a/README.md

 # ds_a
-Simple Implementations of various Data Structures and Algorithms
+Simple Implementations of various algorithms